Riduidel/aadarchi/README.md

 ### Best practices
 * Define systems, containers and components options **only** through structurizr properties.
 The useful method for that is `ModelItem#addProperty(String, String)`.
 Don't try to load properties from other means, cause it'll introduce incoherence.
+* Try to stay close to describe=>extend=>generate.
+In other words, first describe architecture in `Architecture` class.
+THen use available extension points (provided by CDI) to add additionnal infos.

 ## Developing
 There are not many things to do (except improving the archetype source).